rstudio/sortable/cran-comments.md

 ## Response to CRAN review

-In reponse to the CRAN review, I have:
+In reponse to the 2nd CRAN review, I edited the description to not start with "the sortable package..."

-* reduced the package title to less than 65 characters
-* checked all function documentation and added /value statements
-* added examples for the functions that didn't have any

 ## Test environments